 Eleanor Barkhorn: What's one thing daughters can do to improve their relationships with their mothers?

 Deborah Tannen: Daughters tell me that just realizing the double meaning of caring and criticizing can help.
-So, yes I hear criticism -- that doesn't mean it isn't also a sign of caring.
+So, yes, I hear criticism — that doesn't mean it isn't also a sign of caring.
 I love the example of a woman who told me, thanks to me, she had a visit with her mother and for the first time there were no fights.
-And I asked her what happened, and the example she gave me was, she was visiting her mother, and she bought two pairs of socks -- one black, one navy.
+And I asked her what happened, and the example she gave me was, she was visiting her mother, and she bought two pairs of socks — one black, one navy.
 Her mother said, "Are you sure you aren't wearing one of each color?"
 She's about to get angry: "I have a master's degree and you think I can't match my socks?
 How insulting!"
 Then she stopped and said, "Wait a minute.
 Who else is going to care about the color of my socks?"
 And her feeling about it changed.
-She felt a wave of tenderness instead of wave of anger.
+She felt a wave of tenderness instead of a wave of anger.
 So you can reframe your interpretation.

 A story I like: This woman whose mother was in the hospital.
 She leans over the bed and her mother says, "When's the last time you did your roots?"
 In the past that would have annoyed her, but at this point it just meant that her mother was okay, and she realized she was at risk of losing that and cherished it.